-The other farmer, Per Jönsson, lived at Älmås with his wife, Ingeborg and five children.
-Two of Per Jönsson's daughters, Stina (b.
-1767) and Maja (b.
-1768), were around Maria's age, and may have been her friends growing up.
+Another farmer named Per Jönsson lived at Älmås with his wife, Ingeborg and five children.
+Two of Per Jönsson's daughters, Stina and Maja, were around Maria's age, and may have been her friends growing up.

 There were also two cottages at Älmås in the late 1700s, Sveskey and Stugan, as wells as a soldier's cottage named Fiskarhemmet.
-In the late 1780s, a farmhand named Carl Nilsson (b.
-1752) and maid named Stina Johansdotter (b.
-1763) lived with Maria's family at Älmås.69
+In the late 1780s, a farmhand named Carl Nilsson and maid named Stina Johansdotter lived with Maria's family at Älmås.79

-69 Säby Household Examinations, Vol. AI:2 (1769-88), page 163
+79 Säby Household Examinations, Vol. AI:2 (1769-88), page 163